kgomotsox95/Network-Diagram/README.md

 The network mapping exercise confirmed successful communication within the local subnet (172.20.7.x).
 Some devices did not respond to ICMP requests, likely due to fi

+## Summary

+The network mapping exercise confirmed successful communication within the local subnet (172.20.7.x).
-## Summaryrewall policies, subnet separation, or device status.
+Some devices did not respond to ICMP requests, likely due to firewall policies, subnet separation, or device status.